alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 A convenient destination from Spain is the Canary Islands.
-Another nice place to visit is Canada, where legislation is more than in the EU: for instance it is now legal to fly drones
+Another nice place to visit is Canada, where legislation is more lax than in the EU: for instance it is now legal to fly drones
 [beyond visual line-of-sight](https://tc.canada.ca/en/aviation/drone-safety/2025-summary-changes-canada-drone-regulations).